shaligramk/shaligramk.github.io/_posts/2024-04-02-mobile-automation-frameworks.md

 ## Espresso (Kotlin)

 Espresso is a powerful testing framework designed for Android app testing.
-It provides a concise and intuitive API for writing UI tests, tightly integrated with the Android testing framework.
+It provides a concise and intuitive API for writing UI tests, tightly integrated within the Android ecosystem.

 ### Features: